-There are many uses for the therabands, so I'll discuss a few here, focusing on the feet, toes and ankles.
+There are many uses for the therabands, or stretchy bands, so I'll discuss a few here, focusing on the feet, toes and ankles.
 If you are already doing pointe work, these exercises will enhance your precision of technique, save your calf muscles from over-work, and increase your strength in ballet foot positions.
-Most ballet stores carry some brand of stretchy bands, and they can be ordered on line as well.

 If you are in a pre-pointe class, or organizing your own pre-pointe practice, you can learn four basic exercises to strengthen the sole of the foot muscles, and then do them with a stretchy band.
 Feet and ankles must be strong enough before starting pointe work, for slow releves through the metatarsal area, and slow controlled lowering, without any sickle in or out of the ankle joint.